estabroo/nf-pkd/README.md

 *constraining the knock ports can improve performance on machines that have other udp traffic (voip server).
 It's also useful for reducing ports open on your firewall*

-*add nf-pkd queue to a chain, use port 22 for knocking as well as ssh*
+*add nf-pkd queue to a chain, use port 22 for knocking as well as ssh, bypass if no queue listener*
 ```
-iptables -A INPUT -p udp --dport 22 -j NFQUEUE --queue-num 0
+iptables -A INPUT -p udp --dport 22 -j NFQUEUE --queue-num 0 --queue-bypass
-iptables -A INPUT -p tcp --dport 22 -m state --state NEW -j NFQUEUE --queue-num 0
+iptables -A INPUT -p tcp --dport 22 -m state --state NEW -j NFQUEUE --queue-num 0 --queue-bypass
 ```
 *nf-pkd rule file* -- actions.d/knock_port22.json
 ```